jhatheisen/SpareBnB/README.md

 ## Summary

-This project is a demonstration of my understanding on how to engineer endpoints for the **backend** of a website.
+This project is a demonstration of my understanding on how to develop a frontend professional website with **react**, as well as my ability to develop endpoints for the **backend** of a website.
 Showing my knowlege of database management and manipulation through a **live API**.

 ## Languages Used
+The frontend of this project was built with **react, redux, html, and css**

-The following project was built with **JavaScript** and uses **sqlite3** for  local testing of the database, and **PostgreSQL** for the live API.
+The backend of this project was built with **JavaScript** and uses **sqlite3** for  local testing of the database, and **PostgreSQL** for the live API.

 ## Dependencies